MariaPriisalu/spl/README.md

 On the Cityscapes dataset there is one agent: goal-driven generative model.

-Settings in RL/settings.py
+Settings in `RL/settings.py`
 Include the folder name of the weights you want to use in model.
-The model is searched for th path in settings.img_dir.
+The model is searched for the path in `settings.img_dir`.
-Remember to set the goal_dir=True in RL/setting.py for goal reaching agents and to goal_dir=False for goal free agents.
+Remember to set the `goal_dir=True` in `RL/setting.py` for goal reaching agents and to `goal_dir=False` for goal free agents.
 To just run the SPL pedestrian agent make sure the following settings are False:
 ```
     self.learn_init = False # Do we need to learn initialization